cb754/ica3-your-first-run/README.md

 - Q10.
 Stage and commit your final changes, with a message about the third page and images.
 Push your final changes to GitHub.

 ## Submission
-- Submit the URL to your GitHub repository to Learning Suite.
+- Submit the URL from your GitHub repository to Learning Suite.
 - Take a screenshot of your repository's main page, showing proof of your multiple commits, and include it in your submission as well.